-Of course a failure to find such a correlation is not proof that no selection bias exists, but one might be encouraged by the fact that our findings replicate the results of a study by (Bassi et al. 2013).
-Bassi et al. (2013) conducted a laboratory study of the effects of cloud coverage on risk attitudes where selection-issues were absent as participants were randomly assigned to high and low cloud coverage treatments.
-Given that we replicate the results of this paper (see Tables A1-A2 in appendix), we take this to suggest that no major self-selection mechanism is likely to cloud our results.
+Of course a failure to find such a correlation is not proof that no selection bias exists, but one might be encouraged by the fact that our findings replicate the results of an existing study.
+[15] conducted a laboratory study of the effects of cloud coverage on risk attitudes where selection-issues were absent as participants were randomly assigned to high and low cloud coverage treatments.
+Given that we replicate the results of this paper (see S1 and S2 Tables in supporting information), we take this to suggest that no major self-selection mechanism is likely to cloud our results.